Besulba/CM0848/README.md

 (See more details in Barendregt, 2000)).
-We adapted a version of the simple λ-calculus exposed by Augustsson in his [blog](http://augustss.blogspot.com.co/2007_10_01_archive.html) using the datatype for λ-terms, the β-rule, and α-rule.
+We adapted a version of the simple λ-calculus exposed by Augustsson in his [blog](http://augustss.blogspot.com.co/2007_10_01_archive.html) using the data type for λ-terms, the β-rule, and α-rule.

 The encoding is as follows.